 Selected Exhibitions, Collections and Awards

-Frise has an upcoming solo show at PMC Wychwood Barns Gallery in Toronto, opening May 23rd.
-Her work was shown at Art Toronto, October 26 – 29 , 2023, Metro Toronto Convention Centre.
-Most recently in the Spring of 2023, Frise has had two solo shows at PMG Artscape Wychwood Barns Gallery and Drey Gallery.
-Other exhibitions include Show Gallery.
-Parentheses Gallery, Fran Hill Gallery, Toronto Outdoor Art Show, Paul Petro Multiples, TAFFI, Toronto Alternative Art Fair, and Lonsdale Gallery.
+Frise has shown at Van Der Plas Gallery in NYC, Gallery b Gallery in Maine, Parentheses Gallery in Halifax, and in Toronto at Drey Gallery, Paul Petro Multiples, Fran Hill Gallery, Art Toronto Fair, Toronto Outdoor Art Show, TAFFI, Toronto Alternative Art Fair, Lonsdale Gallery and PMC Wychwood Barns Gallery.
 She has done an artist residency at the Klondike Institute of Art and Culture (KIAC), Dawson City, Yukon.
+Frise has painted at the Brucebo artist residency in Gotland.
 She has received Ontario and Toronto Arts Council Grants and has won awards for drawing and watercolor in the TOAS.
 Frise’s work is in collections including the Osler, Hoskin, Harcourt, and George Hartman Collection.